Connect with our team

 Viviana García Pinzón

 is a Senior Researcher at the Arnold-Bergstraesser-Institute (ABI) in Freiburg and an Associate at the Institute of Latin American Studies at the German Institute for Global and Area Studies (GIGA).
-Viviana completed a PhD. in Political Science with a focus on peace and conflict studies at the Philipps University of Marburg (summa cum laude) and as part of the GIGA Doctoral Programme.
+Viviana completed a PhD. in Political Science with a focus on peace and conflict studies at the Philipps University of Marburg and as member of the GIGA Doctoral Programme.
 In the framework of the Postcolonial Hierarchies network, Viviana’s research analyses the intertwinement between postcolonial hierarchies, contentious politics, and urban governance in violence-affected cities.
-In addition, she coordinates the conceptualisation and development of the Virtual Encyclopedia.
+In addition, she coordinates and co-edits the Virtual Encyclopedia.

 Miriam Bartelmann